9th8/up-to-date-real-world-haskell/19-error-handling.md

 2. Monadic Use of `Either`

-    Back in [the section called \"Usage of the Maybe Monad\"](19-error-handling.org::*Usage of the Maybe Monad) how to use `Maybe` in a monad. `Either` can be used in a monad too, but can be slightly more complicated.
+    Back in [the section called "Usage of the Maybe Monad"](19-error-handling.org::*Usage of the Maybe Monad) how to use `Maybe` in a monad. `Either` can be used in a monad too, but can be slightly more complicated.
 The reason is that `fail` is hard-coded to accept only a `String` as the failure code, so we have to have a way to map such a string into whatever type we used for `Left`.
 As you saw earlier, `Control.Monad.Error` provides built-in support for `Either String a`, which involves no mapping for the argument to `fail`.
-Here\'s how we can set up our example to work with `Either` in the monadic style:
+Here's how we can set up our example to work with `Either` in the monadic style:

     ``` example